London Library: Buildings

 In February 1944, during the Second World War, the northern bookstacks suffered considerable damage when the Library suffered a direct hit from a bomb: 16,000 volumes were destroyed, including most of the Biography section.
 Although the library reopened in July, repairs to the buildings were not completed until the early 1950s.

 Following the war, the Library continued to experience a need for increased space, although the practical possibilities for expansion were limited.
-A mezzanine was inserted within the Art Room in the early 1970s; four floors of bookstack were constructed above the north bay of the reading room in 1992; and in 1995 the Anstruther Wing (named after its benefactor, Ian Anstruther) was erected at the extreme rear of the site, a nine-storey building on a small footprint designed principally to house rare books storage.
+A mezzanine was inserted within the Art Room in the early 1970s; four floors of book stacks were constructed above the north bay of the reading room in 1992; and in 1995 the Anstruther Wing (named after its benefactor, Ian Anstruther) was erected at the extreme rear of the site, a nine-storey building on a small footprint designed principally to house rare books storage.

 View of the library buildings from Mason's Yard.
 The lighted windows at centre left include those of the Stoppard Room (the northern reading room) on the first floor, with the 1992 bookstack above.
 The darker brick building to the right is T. S. Eliot House.

 In 2004, the Library acquired Duchess House, a four-storey 1970s office building adjoining the north side of the existing site, which increased overall capacity by 30%.
 The building was renamed T. S. Eliot House in 2008.
 The opportunity was taken for a major rationalisation and overhaul of the greater part of the library's premises.
-Staff activities were concentrated in T. S. Eliot House (freeing up space in the older buildings for book storage and members' facilities); a new reading room was inserted in a lightwell; the Art Room was completely restructured and redesigned; the main Issue Hall remodelled; new circulation routes created; and other alterations made elsewhere.
-The first phase of work, the modification and refurbishment of T. S. Eliot House, was completed in 2007; and the second phase in 2010.
+Staff activities were concentrated in T. S. Eliot House (freeing up space in the older buildings for book storage and members' facilities); a new reading room was inserted in a lightwell; the Art Room was completely restructured and redesigned; the main Issue Hall remodelled; new circulation routes created; and other alterations were made elsewhere.
+The first phase of work, the modification and refurbishment of T. S. Eliot House, was completed in 2007, and the second phase in 2010.
 The architects for the redevelopment were Haworth Tompkins; while the toilets were designed in collaboration with Turner Prize-winning artist Martin Creed.

 The building has been listed Grade II on the National Heritage List for England since February 1958.